mabdulkadr/Intune-Scripts/Remediation Scripts/CMTrace Install/README.md

 - Ensure you have administrative privileges to run these scripts.
 - Verify internet connectivity before running the installation script to download CMTrace.exe.

+---

 ## License

-This project is licensed under the [MIT License](https://opensource.org/license/mit).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-**Disclaimer**: Use these scripts at your own risk.
-Always test scripts in a lab environment before deploying them in production.
+**Disclaimer**: These scripts are provided as-is.
+Test them in a staging environment before use in production.
+The author is not responsible for any unintended outcomes resulting from their use.